reicek/ReactJS-SimpleList/README.md

 <a href='http://goo.gl/3BahiG' target="_blank">Live Demo</a>

-Read the <a href='https://facebook.github.io/react/' target="_blank">official ReactJS</a> web page for more information.
+Please refer to the <a href='https://facebook.github.io/react/' target="_blank">official ReactJS</a> web page for more information.